-- social insurance at the appropriate percentage rate for employees and employers, which varies according to the pay and PRSI Class of the employee and benefits for which he or she is insured. - the Health Contribution, paid by the employee where applicable, goes towards funding the Health Service. - the 0.70% National Training Fund Levy, included in the employer's contribution in Classes A and H.
+- social insurance at the appropriate percentage rate for employees and employers, which varies according to the pay and PRSI Class of the employee and benefits for which he or she is insured. - the 0.70% National Training Fund Levy, included in the employer's contribution in Classes A and H.